 Welcome to "Both Parties Are NOT the Same!"

-As the endless Republican debates went on and on in the run-up to the 2012 Presidential elections, I was increasingly disturbed with what I heard from the Republican candidates and with what I saw in the Republican crowds watching these debates.
+I started this blog back in 2011, as the endless Republican debates went on and on in the run-up to the 2012 Presidential elections.
+I was increasingly disturbed with what I heard from the Republican candidates and with what I saw in the Republican crowds watching these debates.

 What about a Third Party?

 I firmly believe that a vote for a third party candidate is a vote for the Republicans.
 I furthermore believe that staying home because someone believes that "There is no difference between the Democrats and the Republicans; they are both tools of Wall Street" is the same as voting for one of the race-baiting, despicable Republicans.
-That's why I started this blog back in 2011.
+That's why I started this blog.